weallfloatdownhere/gitopsHub/tests/README.md

 ```

 # Getting started
-Todo..

-1. Provision a vanilla Kubernetes clustere which will act as Manager in the infrastructure.
+Provision a vanilla Kubernetes cluster which will act as Manager in the infrastructure.

 ```shell
 $ minikube start -p manager --memory 3078 --cpus 2 --network bridge
 ```

-**If something goes wrong and need to reset the cluster to default, use the command below..**
+***If something goes wrong and need to reset the cluster to default, use the command below..***

 ```shell
 # Remove the manager cluster